A third party is any person or entity that is not a political party, candidate or constituency association, and that engages in political advertising.

-Therefore, if you plan to conduct political advertising between November 9, 2017 and polling day for the 2018 General Election in Ontario, please be advised that there are registration and filing requirements as well as spending limits.
-These provisions are set out in sections 37.1 to 37.13 of the Election Finances Act and are summarized in our Election Finances bulletin.
-For further information refer to the CFO Handbook for Third Parties or contact the Compliance team.
+If you plan to conduct political advertising during a general election or a by-election in Ontario, please be advised that there are registration and filing requirements as well as spending limits.
+These provisions are set out in sections 37.1 to 37.13 of the Election Finances Act.